 The true integration facilitated by Jitterbit brought about huge business transformations, including moving to flexible, more scalable cloud solutions; significantly reducing friction and errors in the sales process; creating better, more accurate reporting; and setting Aspect up to be more competitive both now and in the future.
-Speaking of the future, Causey explained how is Aspect planning to incorporate Jitterbit’s real-time APIs to take their products to the next level.
+Speaking of the future, Causey explained how Aspect is planning to incorporate Jitterbit’s real-time APIs to take their products to the next level.

 “With Jitterbit’s real-time APIs, I can infuse artificial intelligence into our Salesforce instance for on-the-fly language translation of tickets from customers all over the world.
 This means answering questions faster, improving customer experience and cutting costs.”

 – Stefanie Causey, Director of IS Solution Delivery, Aspect

 Aspect’s contact center, self-service and workforce solutions work together to deliver better outcomes for those on either side of the conversation.

 - Significant volatility in forecast from the beginning of the quarter to the end of a quarter—sometimes a loss of 60 percent of the funnel as the quarter progressed

 - Finance team struggled to reconcile forecast and bookings to revenue

 - Manual quote process could take as long as three months

 - Service organization had a hard time knowing what quotes turned into serviceable assets